 Learning disability charities Mencap and United Response have today led calls for the government to intervene and stop the HMRC from pursuing £400 million in backdated sleep in pay.

 Care providers have paid staff for sleep-ins at a flat-rate for decades.
-However, various employment tribunals and appeals prompted a recent change in guidance issued by the Department for Business, Energy & Industrial Strategy.
+However, various employment tribunals and appeals prompted a recent change in guidance issued by the Department for Business, Energy and Industrial Strategy.

 Sleep-ins are now classified as working time, requiring the hourly national living wage to be paid.

 The sector has been left with a bill of £400 million to cover the last six years and providers will collectively have to cover an additional £200 million a year in wage bills going forwards.